Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 ## Super important!

-At this point you should be using git from the command line.
+At this point, you should be using git from the command line.
 If you drag and drop to upload your code, you are doing it wrong.
 Git is amazingly important and now is the time to get used to it!

 **Name your files according to the tasks e.g task1.js and the functions according to the instructions**